 Tomino has said that he didn’t take into consideration how the world of G-Reco ties into that of other Gundam series.
 For all intents and purposes G-Reco, and Regild Century, exist in their own universe.
 I have loosely connected to UC because of the UC suits that briefly appear in the series and the initial documentation stating that G-Reco predates Turn A Gundam (which has a closer connection to UC than G-Reco).

-On top of that, Tomino (in the G-Cafe discussion I've been quoting so much) said, "So then!
+On top of that, Tomino (in the G-Cafe discussion I've been referencing so much) said, "So then!
 When I was racking my brains very hard about what to do with G Reco, I thought I had no other choice than to jump 200 or 300 years, so I jumped 1000 years.
 If I skip 1000 years, not only I can get away from Gundam’s chronological order and history, but I’ll also have enough time behind for the backbone of my own story.”
 (See, Tomino doesn’t really care.
 He’s not the least bit concerned with canon or chronology.
 Tomino just wants to tell stories he thinks are worth telling and messes around within Universal Century because he can.
 He’s not overly concerned about it, and neither should we.)

 Like Turn A, G-Reco is best considered a part of AU.
 It's easier to enjoy on its own than worry about connections to the rest of UC.

-G-Saviour and the Zone of Canon Questionability
+G-Saviour, Gaia Gear, and the Zone of Canon Questionability

 G-Saviour, through the mandate that all which is filmed is canon, is canon.
 It’s an official part of Universal Century.
 That said, things get a bit more complicated (tired of this yet?).
 For many years now there has been mention that Sunrise cast it aside as “Alternate Universal Century” but I have yet to see any official documentation supporting that assertion.
+I also haven't seen anything that would suggest the "anything filmed is canon" mandate goes as far as to extend into the realm of Canadian live action movies.

-In preemption of the multitudes still arguing whether it’s canon or not, I through it in the “Zone of Canon Questionability” in a vain attempt to appease both sides of the argument.
+In preemption of the multitudes still arguing whether it’s canon or not, I threw it in the “Zone of Canon Questionability” in a vain attempt to appease both sides of the argument.
 While canon questionability can also apply to many other non-animated works on the chart, I feel that G-Saviour’s unique place in the annals of the franchise call for this unique highlight.

 Look, just because something takes place in Anno Domini doesn’t mean it exists alongside everything else within AD as well.
 Placing something within AD is just a way for the author to tie that story to a basis in our current world.